cadanir/Time4Peace/README.md

 Only at the end of the 4 years period, if the problem persist, a referendum could decide of the membership of those 3 regions.
 This time, for a durable peace, we hope the rights of the Crimean Tatar will be taken into account without conflicting with the main Russian or Ukrainian authority.

+Also by giving a limited period we really solve the conflict definitively instead of creating a never ending false solution like the green line in Cyprus where the West recognizes the south but ignores the north of Cyprus, the hypocrisy of the West is one more time perfectly illustrated.

 With an honorable exit from the conflict, this simple recipe will make a durable peace between Russians and Ukrainians, including the long time deported Crimean Tatar population.
 With the peace established and the peaceful participation of all parties to the reconstruction of a